 Employers – Career Center Solutions.
 An Employer, in our Career Center Solution, is a recruiter, company representative, agency or other individual who has contracted with Community Brands and is interested in contacting potential candidates, or job-seekers, for job openings.
 Relevant job-seeker resumes are provided to Employers, who may use that resume information to contact the job-seeker.
 This information is only made available to employers with the consent of the job-seeker.
 Community Brands does not share your data (including, but not limited to, the personal data of your end users) with third parties for their direct marketing purposes, unless you give us your consent to do so.

 Community Brands’ headquarters are in the United States and as such, data may be transferred to the United States from the European Economic Area (“EEA”), Switzerland, or another country that requires legal protections for international data transfer.
-Personal data will be transferred to the United States only: to fulfill contractual obligations to you; with your consent; or to fulfill a compelling legitimate interest of Community Brands in a manner that does not impeach on your rights and freedoms.
+Personal data will be transferred to the United States or another country in which Community Brands operates business (in certain scenarios, India and/or Philippines): to fulfill contractual obligations to you; with your consent; or to fulfill a compelling legitimate interest of Community Brands in a manner that does not impeach on your rights and freedoms.
 We make every effort to ensure the security and protection of the data we transfer.

 We are committed to protecting the privacy of personal data and adherence to Global Data Protection laws.
-Community Brands implements Standard Contractual Clauses to govern the transfer of data into the United States.
+Community Brands implements Standard Contractual Clauses to govern the international transfer of data.

 For EEA residents, you can find the contact details for your local data protection authority here https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm